tara-fenton/git-branches-lesson/README.md

 Refresh github to see your changes

-    Confirm with a 🌶️: the alert and html page show up in your master branch on github
+    Confirm with a 🌶️: the README.md and index.html files show up in your master branch on github

 ## Make a branch

 Next we will make a branch!
 We need to make a branch so that the master branch remains untouched until we are ready to merge our new changes after testing and confirming the changes are functional.
 Developers use branches to protect the master branch from bugs and incomplete code.

-the command to make a branch is:

-`git checkout -b initials-branch-name`
+the command to make a branch is: `git checkout -b initials-branch-name`

 ### Notes on the command to create a branch: